ElizavKim/picoCTF_gym/README.md

 1. Didn't create a directory since there aren't any files involved.
 Checked out the hints and realized there would be ASCII translation.
 2. Ran the given command (nc mercury.picoctf.net 7449) and received a list of numbers, which I assumed was ASCII.
 3. Pulled up an ASCII to text translator.
 The first one I pulled up did a bad job translating the numbers, but the second one produced a legible message, which was the answer (picoCTF{g00d_k1tty!_n1c3_k1tty!_f2d7cafa}).

+### Static ain't always noise | 20 points
+1. No hints sadness.
+Looked through the bash script to understand what it's supposed to do.
+It seems to take the first file given to it, pick out the text, and print the text into a new text file.
+2. Created a new directory called staticaintalwaysnoise and placed the binary fie and the bash file into it.
+3. Usually used cat to see contents of file, so I probably need to pass the binary file named 'static' to ltdis.sh.